sunarch/f_tj_tomjoro-github-io/_posts/2017-01-31-world-changed.md

 ![Ruby]({{ site.url }}/img/ruby.png)

-This is a Ruby snipped where I create an object, define a little hash with a and b, and then call a do_something method on the Fancy object.
+This is a Ruby snippet where I create an object, define a little hash with a and b, and then call a do_something method on the Fancy object.
 The question is: "What is the value of the hash after you call do_something"?

 The answer is, of course, you don't know because in order to answer this you'd need to look at the code in Fancy.
 And if do_something changes hash, then this is what we call a mutation and a side-effect.